 The little things can make a big difference when it comes to living in a small space.
 Having a source of electricity can make life a lot easier for some truckers.
 Electricity can be useful when it comes to personal hygiene appliances, cooking equipment and truck support tools.
 Diesel-powered auxiliary power units (APU) or an inverter both provide electricity.
 An APU is better quality but is much more expensive.

 There are also some very nice portable solar powered energy stations I’ve seen used by inventive truckers.
-Here’s a forum discussion about trucks & solar. (it’ll launch in a new window)
+The below image is from a forum discussion about trucks & solar. (it’ll launch in a new window)

 Pulling over every time nature calls can take away from valuable time on the road.
 Therefore, a portable toilet is one of the best investments a trucker can make.
 Portable toilets vary in size and color and have several different tank sizes.
 Truckers can also buy additives to reduce odors and break down waste.